Aioros/interactive-js/README.md

       })
 Status and Features
 ------------
 The project is still in early development.
-Most of the basic language constructs work, but many features are still missing, most notably:
+Most of the basic language constructs work, and the engine supports an event loop, promises, and generators; but many features are still missing, most notably:

  - `async`/`await`
- - generators
+ - Proxies
  - shims for common async API functions;